rkgIITBh/data-structures.github.io/HTML/introBtree.md

 </p>
 Therefore, for a B-Tree with <i>n</i> nodes the height should be at most 1 + log<i><sub>k</sub></i>((1+<i>n</i>)/2)
 <br><br>
-In the above example, we don't distinguish between items and their keys.
+In the above example, we do not distinguish between items and their keys.
 Equivalently, an item and its key are are the same.
 However, typically in real database implementation, a distinction exists between items and their corresponding keys.
 Items are records accessed by providing corresponding primary keys.
 Therefore, we have two ways of storing items in B-Tree.